Overview

 damage, and/or additional costs.

 We may incur additional costs related to cybersecurity risk management and remediation.
-In
+In addition,

-our clients, which may cause our clients' investment in such issuers to lose value.
+which may cause our clients' investment in such issuers to lose value.

 Artificial Intelligence Risks.